mheadd/opendata.guide/README.md

 * Conducting an internal data review
 * Adding Metadata
 * Adding a License & Terms of Use
-* Publishing data for the worls to use
+* Publishing data for the world to use
 * Engaging users in the data community

+## Contributing

+This site is built using [Harp](http://harpjs.com/) and is hosted on [Github pages](https://pages.github.com/).
+To contribute to this guide, fork it and send a pull request or open a new item in the [issues list](https://github.com/mheadd/opendata.guide/issues).

 ## Related